CaedenMotley/CaedenMotley/README.md

 👋 Hello there!
-I'm Caeden Motley, a sophomore studying Computer Sciences at the University of Arizona (UofA).
+I'm Caeden Motley, a senior studying Computer Sciences at the University of Arizona (UofA).

 📚 Currently, I'm diving deep into the intricacies of machine learning, quantum information theory, and exploring the potential applications of quantum computing in various fields.